 Note: the Elm Street well field was later expanded to include a radial collection system in area of uncontaminated groundwater to supply the bulk of the drinking water for the city of Terre Haute.
 The original municipal wells are used intermittently to supplement water demand for the area.
 The drinking water supply, distributed by the Indiana American Water Company, meets EPA standards.

-EPA contacted potentially responsible parties (PRPs) Gurman, Ashland, Consolidated Recycling, and MTS in 2006 to invite them to conduct a remedial investigation and feasibility study (RI/FS) at the Elm Street site under the Superfund Alternative Site (SAS) process.
+EPA contacted potentially responsible parties (PRPs) Gurman, Ashland, Consolidated Recycling, and MTS in 2006 to invite them to conduct a remedial investigation and feasibility study (RI/FS) at the Elm Street site under the Superfund Alternative site (SA) program.
 The PRPs declined to perform the RI/FS and negotiations were terminated on February 1, 2006.

 EPA contacted the PRPs in 2007 after the site was listed on the NPL to invite them to perfom an RI/FS.
 Again, an agreement could not be reached and negotiations were terminated on February 22, 2008.

 EPA began conducting the RI in 2008.
 EPA completed the first phase of field work and sampling in fall 2009 and issued an interim report discussing the results in January 2012.
 EPA completed the next phase of field work in early summer 2012.
-EPA will be conducting additional field work in fall 2014 and anticipates issuing a RI report in spring or summer 2015 and completing a FS report shortly thereafter.
+EPA will be conducting a last phase of field work in spring 2015 and anticipates issuing a RI report in fall 2015 and completing a FS report by winter 2015/2016.